 6 Comments

-Oct 10Liked by Molly Coyne
+Oct 10Liked by Molly & Anita

 Super relatable piece, Alyson.
 I have found myself in the caregiver role many times over the past 25 years and the one consistent thing that I’ve found to be the most appreciated, as Molly said, is simply being present.
 I know that when you are the person receiving difficult (or sometimes ANY) news, at some point all you can hear is the blood rushing through your temples.
 Having that caregiver there to listen FOR you is an invaluable gift.